sergey-bulavskiy/Mcc.HomecareProvider/README.md

 ## SQL Tasks:
 (Each task is to be solved by one SQL script, and these SQL scripts should be given as an answers to the tasks.)
 1. Find patient (specify first/last names) that had the most devices for the whole period of existence.
-2. Find what serial number of the device that was assigned to the patient with email "jimi.hendrix@gmail.com" at 7th of May, 2005 year.
+2. Find the serial number of the device, that patient with email "jimi.hendrix@gmail.com" had at 7th of May, 2005 year.

 ## Useful tools: